johnpaulebreo21/PokerRepo/README.md

 #### Input:
     Collection of Players with PlayerName and Hand of Cards
 #### Output:
-    String of PlayerName with Hand of Cards and Winning Hand Rank
+    String of PlayerName(s) with Hand of Cards and Winning Hand Rank

 ## Givens:
-* Card Numbers: A, 2, 3, 4, 5, 6, 7, 8, 9, 10, J, Q, K
+* Card Numbers: A, 2, 3, 4, 5, 6, 7, 8, 9, 10, J, Q, K (A can either be highest or lowest)
 * Card Suits: H – Hearts, S – Spades, C – Clubs, D – Diamonds

 ## Assumptions: